Decentral-America/docs/docs/03_ride-language/04_script-types.rst

 Callable Functions (dApp Script)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The callable function should be marked with the @Callable(i) annotation, where i is an :ref:`invocation <03_ride-language/05_structures:Invocation>` structure that contains fields of the script invocation that are accessible to the callable function.
+The callable function should be marked with the @Callable(i) annotation, where i is an :ref:`Invocation <03_ride-language/05_structures:Invocation>` structure that contains fields of the script invocation that are accessible to the callable function.
 The variable name in the annotation is required even if the function does not use it.
 Callable function result is a set of :ref:`script actions <03_ride-language/05_structures:Script Actions>` that are performed on the blockchain: adding/deleting/modifying entries to the account data storages, token transfers, issue/reissue/burning, and others.
 The result format and the available actions depend on the Standard library version used.
 For a detailed description, see the :ref:`callable function <03_ride-language/03_functions:Callable Functions>` article.